Church

 the word suicide filled me with dread

-then a feeling of deep burning shame
+and a feeling of deep burning shame

-thinking my family was partly to blame.
+was my family partly to blame.

 Pg 4 of 21